 Additional Recycling Information

-For a full list of locations and business that offer recycling services, please visit the South Dakota Department of Environment & Natural Resources (DENR) website: DENR Recycling Information
+For a full list of locations and business that offer recycling services, please visit the South Dakota Department of Agriculture & Natural Resources (DANR) website: DANR Recycling Information

 Disposing of Hazardous Substances

 View the Homewise: Pollution Prevention for Consumers (PDF).
-A Guide to Household Hazardous Substances and Non-Hazardous Alternatives from South Dakota Department of Environment and Natural Resources.
+A Guide to Household Hazardous Substances and Non-Hazardous Alternatives from South Dakota Department of Agriculture and Natural Resources.